 6. Repeat this process for all of your fingers.

-7. Once you finished with this, take the roll back across the bottom of your wrist, wrap it around your thumb, and then pull the wrap all the way around your wrist again in order to lock it in the place.
+7. Once you finished with this, take the rollback across the bottom of your wrist, wrap it around your thumb, and then pull the wrap all the way around your wrist again in order to lock it in the place.

 10. You can use the remainder of the wrap to reinforce your knuckles and wrist as necessary.
 The number of times you will be able to wrap your wrist and your knuckles is going to depend entirely on the size of your hand.

-11. One thing I like to do though, is take the roll and pull it over the base of my wrist a little bit wider than the original wrap, in order to lock it on the place really well.
+11. One thing I like to do though, is taking the roll and pull it over the base of my wrist a little bit wider than the original wrap, in order to lock it on the place really well.

 12. Once you finished, pull the velcro free and latch it on the place over your wrist.